wix-incubator/redraft/README.md

 ## What does it do?
 It can convert whole raw state or just specific parts to desired output like React components or an html string.

-Additionally you could just parse the raw using provided RawPraser to get a nested structure for a specific block.
+Additionally you could just parse the raw using provided RawParser to get a nested structure for a specific block.

 ## Install
 ``` sh